isplab-unil/KGPMeter/README.md

 cd ..
 ```

-With the depedencies installed and the virtual environment activated, you can then follow wiht 2) or 3).
+With the depedencies installed and the virtual environment activated, you can then follow with 2. or 3. .
 Once you're done, you can deactivate the python virtual environment:
 ```
 deactivate